aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-b-autotables-summary.md

   low confidence?
 An interesting area to explore could be to extend the behavior to try to establish a structured representation losslessly.
-I think the number of unstructured datasets out there that could benefit from this is very high (e.g. wikipedia tables/articles usually don't have a consistent format, but being able to turn them into a more queriable format could enable some new usecases).
+I think the number of unstructured datasets out there that could benefit from this is very high (e.g. Wikipedia tables/articles usually don't have a consistent format, but being able to turn them into a more query-able format could enable some new use cases).

  - Why not use queries to guide the required transformations?